lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ) external;
 ```

+##### 1.2.1.
+Backward compatibility notes

+The change in the `updateTargetValidatorsLimits` method does not break backward compatibility with the EasyTrack factory `UpdateTargetValidatorLimits` which is used to set limits in the Simple DVT module.

+The change from `bool isTargetLimitActive` to `uint8 targetLimitMode` affects the response from the view method `getNodeOperatorSummary`, which may be used in external integrations and offchain tooling.
+Tests show that [backward compatibility remains](https://github.com/lidofinance/sr-1.5-compatibility-tests).
+All modes other than disabled are interpreted by the decoder based on the old interface as the enabled `targetLimit` mode.

 #### 1.3.
 New events

 Two new events should be added to the `IStakingModule` interface.
+The purpose of the new events is to help Council Daemon [find duplicate keys in the deposit message](https://hackmd.io/@lido/rJrTnEc2a#Duplicate-Check).

 ```solidity
 /// @dev Event to be emitted when a signing key is added to the StakingModule